-3. Net Income (Loss) Per Common Share
+3. Net Loss Per Common Share

 Basic and diluted net income (loss) per common share is determined by dividing net income (loss) by the weighted average common shares outstanding during the period.
-For the periods where there is a net loss, stock options, RSUs and warrants have been excluded from the calculation of diluted net loss per common share because their effect would be anti-dilutive.
+For the periods where there is a net loss, stock options and RSUs have been excluded from the calculation of diluted net loss per common share because their effect would be anti-dilutive.
 Therefore, the weighted average common shares used to calculate both basic and diluted net loss per common share would be the same.
 The following table sets forth the computation of basic and diluted net income (loss) per common share for the periods indicated:

-Three months ended March 31, 2016 2015 Basic and diluted net income (loss) per common share calculation: Net income (loss) \$ (36,301) \$ 6,636 Weighted average common shares outstanding - basic 35,256 34,154 Plus: effect of dilutive stock options, warrants and unvested restricted stock units 1,085 Weighted average common shares outstanding - dilutive 35,256 35,239 Net income (loss) per common share - basic \$ (1.03) \$ 0.19 Net income (loss) per common share - diluted \$ (1.03) \$ 0.19
+Three months ended March 31, 2017 2016 Basic and diluted net loss per common share calculation: Net loss \$ (43,122) \$ (36,301) Weighted average common shares outstanding - basic and diluted 35,804 35,256 Net loss per share of common stock - basic and diluted \$ (1.20) \$ (1.03)